FRACerqueira/PromptPlus/Src/README.txt

     - Edit[F2] Immutable item in AddTolist/AddtoMaskEditList control
 - Fixed bug :
     - CTRL-V (paste data) does not show input in some controls
+- Fixed bug :
+    - Refinement of Unicode symbol rendering in all controls (Corret render)

 **PromptPlus Controls - Sample Usage**
 --------------------------------------